MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 :::image type="content" source="assets/images/app-deployment-guidance/drive-app-adoption.png" alt-text="Diagram shows the steps to drive app adoption.":::

-1. **[Perform internal enablement to support app adoption](#perform-internal-enablement-to-support-app-adoption)**: Share your app information and its importance with your internal teams that help users understand and adopt your apps.
-To achieve this, provide an adoption toolkit , define a rollout process, and give enablement training for your customer-facing teams.
+1. **[Perform internal enablement to support app adoption](#perform-internal-enablement-to-support-app-adoption)**: Share your app information and its importance with your customer-facing teams, such as, CSM, support, marketing, and sales that help customers adopt your apps.
+To achieve this, provide an adoption toolkit, define a rollout process, and give enablement training for your customer-facing teams.
 1. **[Help admins to do app config and rollout](#help-admins-to-do-app-configuration-and-rollout-for-their-users)**: Help the IT admins do the necessary configurations to enable your app for the users.
 Provide a help guide for IT admins to understand the configuration steps.
 1. **[Educate users and drive adoption change management about your app](#educate-users-and-drive-adoption-change-management-about-your-app)**: Provide user guide for the users that describes their jobs to be done (JTBD) and your app’s features.
 Promote awareness about your app and its use cases.
 You can conduct email campaigns, webinars, or social media engagements depending on your target audience.
 1. **[Provide support contact for IT admins and users](#provide-support-information-for-it-admins-and-users)**: When admins or users encounter unknown issues or issues that can't be resolved using the documentation, they might reach for support.
 Providing support in such scenarios is helpful for healthy retention of users.